 Support is meant to help, whether it is with the initial set up of your account or with any part of the process of creating and sending your emails, or even with understanding the reports.

-Both providers offer incredibly useful resources such as Video tutorials and quick answers to common questions.
-They both have ideas blogs to inspire their customers and help them keep up to speed with the latest trends.
+Both providers offer beneficial resources such as Video tutorials and quick answers to common questions.
+In addition, they both have ideas blogs to inspire their customers and help them keep up to speed with the latest trends.

 This is where MailChimp suffers the most.
 MailChimp’s support seriously needs improvement.
-They only offer support via a contact form, and it is not as efficient as it could be.
+They only offer support via a contact form, which is not as efficient as possible.
 Not all businesses have the time or the patience to wait around for a response.

 Support is the one area where AWeber not only beats MailChimp, it annihilates it.
 They offer support via phone, live chat, and email.
 Their support stops at 5 pm on weekends and 8 pm on workdays.